theappbusiness/MasterFastfile/README.md

 curl https://raw.githubusercontent.com/theappbusiness/MasterFastfile/master/setup.sh | sh
 ```

+Then setup your environments using the `.env` files created for you.
+To complete the setup just add the missing variable values.

 To use the Master Fastfile add the following command to your Fastfile

 ```
 import_from_git(url: 'https://github.com/theappbusiness/MasterFastfile.git', branch: 'tags/1.5.0', path: 'Fastfile')
 ```

-Then setup your environments using the `.env` files created for you.
-To complete the setup just add the missing variable values.
+For more detailed instructions see our wiki [here](https://github.com/theappbusiness/MasterFastfile/wiki)

 ## Available lanes